ripienaar/mc-plugins/agent/libvirt/README.md

 Usage?
 ======

-There isn't a bundled application, it works fine through the normal RPC client:
+An mco application is included that wraps arond the basic capabilities of the agent for full details see _mco virt --help_

-Hypervisor Information:
+Hypervisor / Domain Information:
 -----------------------
 <pre>
-% mco rpc libvirt hvinfo
+% mco virt info

 kvm1.xx.net
    Inactive Domains: []